-A Sustainability Appraisal (SA) is an assessment of the potential significant social, environmental and economic impacts of development and forms an integral part of the plan making process.
+24 A Sustainability Appraisal (SA) is an assessment of the potential significant social, environmental and economic impacts of development and forms an integral part of the plan making process.
 It ensures that all policies and proposals are prepared with a view to contributing to the achievement of sustainable development.
-The latest assessment of the sustainability and the potential significant effects of this plan can be found in the SA Report, which is available for comment.
+The latest assessment of the sustainability and the potential significant effects of this plan can be found in the SA Report.